More is Better

 Caveats

-The quality of the data does still matter.
-Poor data, no matter how much of it, will result in a poor or misdirected evaluation.
-Synthetic data can be used if real data is not available; however, it does need to be diverse and human-reviewed, at least in part.
+The quality of the data still matters.
+Poor data, no matter how much of it, produces a poor or misdirected evaluation.
+Synthetic data can fill in where real data is not available, but it needs to be diverse, and at least some of it needs to be human-reviewed before it is trusted.